m652i/Codewars-JAVA/README.md

 # Codewars-JAVA
 Codewars practices, main JAVA.

-*Jan/17th Edit : Added .java to the files so the code is color coded.*
+*Edit Jan/17th : Added .java to the files so the code is color coded.*

 **<8級> <---- 級 pronounced as Kyuu, means level.**